-Anxiety is a very frequent mental health problem in the United States and across the world, and it appears to be prevalent rapidly.
+Anxiety is a widespread mental health problem in the United States and worldwide.
 The number of people suffering from anxiety or depression increased by 50% between 1990 and 2013.
 (1)

 Anxiety, depression, Post-Traumatic Stress Disorder, and other mental disorders impact almost 10% of the world’s population, accounting for a third of the worldwide non-fatal disease burden having adverse impacts economically.

-For some people with moderate to severe anxiety, finding an herbal treatment that works for them is more tempting than taking prescription medicine.
+Finding an herbal treatment that works for some people with moderate to severe anxiety is more tempting than taking prescription medicine.

 Although medication may be the best option for some, the risk of side effects might be a deterrent.
 When contemplating any anxiety cure, herbal or otherwise, it is important to speak with your doctor first.

 To help you get started with herbal anxiety treatment, here are some researched-based recommendations of some of the best all-natural alternatives that can help you alleviate anxiety.